oils-for-unix/oils/doc/error-handling.md

 Readers shouldn't have to constantly look up whether `ysh:upgrade` is on.
 There are some cases where this is necessary, but it should be minimized.

-Also, both `if foo` and `if boolstatus foo` are useful in idiomatic Oil code.
+Also, both `if foo` and `if boolstatus foo` are useful in idiomatic YSH code.

 &nbsp;

 <div class="attention">

-**Most users can skip to [the summary](#summary).**  You don't need to know all the details to use Oil.
+**Most users can skip to [the summary](#summary).**  You don't need to know all the details to use YSH.

 </div>